 Irish Feminist Futures

-This book is about the future: Ireland’s future and feminism’s future, in a moment that has recently passed.
+This book is about the future: Ireland’s future and feminism’s future, approached from a moment that has recently passed.
 The Celtic Tiger (circa 1995-2008) was a time of extraordinary and radical change, in which Ireland’s economic, demographic, and social structures underwent significant alteration.

-Conceptions of the future are powerfully prevalent in women’s cultural production in the Tiger era, where it surfaces as a form of temporality that is open to – and welcomes – surprise, change, and the unknown.
-Examining a range of literary, filmic, and critical texts by Irish women, Irish Feminist Futures analyzes how futurity structures representations of the feminine self in Irish women’s cultural practice during the Tiger period.
-Bracken shows that, taken together, these representations create a viable feminist theory in the midst of a late capitalist culture which regards feminism as irrelevant and outdated, creating a 'new' feminism for a 'new' Ireland.
+Conceptions of the future are powerfully prevalent in women’s cultural production in the Tiger era, where it surfaces as a form of temporality that is open to surprise, change, and the unknown.
+Examining a range of literary and filmic texts, Irish Feminist Futures analyzes how futurity structures representations of the feminine self in women’s cultural practice.
+Relationally connected and affectively open, these representations of self enable sustained engagements with questions of gender, race, sexuality, and class as they pertain to the material, social, and cultural realities of Celtic Tiger Ireland.

-This book will appeal to students and scholars of Irish studies, Irish feminist criticism, sociology, cultural studies, literature, women's studies, gender studies, Deleuzean studies, and feminist theory.
+This book will appeal to students and scholars of Irish studies, Irish feminist criticism, sociology, cultural studies, literature, women's studies, gender studies, neo-materialist and feminist theories.

 Introduction: Feminism, futurity, and the Celtic Tiger 1.
 Interrogating the Subject: Alienation in Irish postmodernity 2.
 ‘The Promise of Her’: Celtic Tiger Girls and connective-selfhood 3.
 Time Machines and Nomadic Travelling: Past and present post/modernities 4.
 ‘Narratives of Voyage’: Restricted mobilities, migrancy, and the Celtic Tiger imaginary Conclusion